manzil-infinity180/Social-feed-Application/README.md

 ```
 Method: GET - Follow Other
+Follow the Other by their id - Just by mentioning the id of that user you want to follow we can handle the case

 http://localhost:5006/api/user/follow/dkfdkjfkkf
-Follow the Other by their id

 ```

 <br>

 ```
 Method: GET - Unfollow Other
+Same as Follow routes - Unfollow the other with the help of id

 http://localhost:5006/api/user/unfollow/dkfdkjfkkf
-Unfollow the other with the help of id

 ```

 <br>

 ```

 Method: GET - List of All followers/following
+User can see the full list of follwer and following list
+No need to mention any id - we are checking for the authencated user

 http://localhost:5006/api/user/list

 ```